rija/docker-nginx-fpm-caches-wordpress/Cookbook.md

 and use that as value for DB_HOSTNAME instead.

-It's a better way, but still not satisfying as the IP address may change over reboots of the host but the instantiated Wordpress container will be hard-wired with that initial IP address.
+It's a better way, but still not satisfying as the IP address may change over reboots of the host while the instantiated Wordpress container will be hard-wired with that initial IP address.

-A better approach is to bind mount the docker daemon unix socket (typically  **/var/run/docker.sock** ) to the Wordpress container and from within the container, connect to the Docker Remote API and retrieve the current IP address for the mysql server, then add the hostname/ip pair to the /etc/hosts.
-This is done by the start.sh script upon container startup.
+A better  approach is to ask the Docker host the IP and hostname of the database server container on the same bridge network, then add the hostname/ip pair to /etc/hosts.

-An alternative approach is to pass to 'docker run' the following option
+To do so, one can pass to 'docker run' the following option:

 ```bash
 	--add-host=dockerhost:$(ip route | awk '/docker0/ { print $NF }')
 ```

+then from within the container make an HTTP call to the Docker Remote API on the host using **dockerhost** as basis for the endpoint url.
-instead of bind mounting the socket.
-The advantage is that it works with old versions of curl (< 7.40) for connecting to the Docker API.
-The downside is that it requires the Docker daemon to be available on a TCP port which is not the default configuration and it's less secure than the unix socket approach.
+The REST call can be made using the curl (any version) command in a script.
+The issue of this method is that it requires the Docker daemon to be available on a TCP port which is not the default configuration and it increases the attack surface of the deployment.

+A better way for connecting to the Docker host is to bind mount the docker daemon unix socket (typically  **/var/run/docker.sock** ) to the Wordpress container and from within the container, connect to the Docker Remote API and retrieve the current IP address for the mysql server, then add the hostname/ip pair to the /etc/hosts.
+This is done by the start.sh script upon container startup. (curl > 7.40+ is needed to make a connection to a Unix socket).

+The whole command to instantiate a container using that method becomes:

 ```bash